gracewu42/survey_design/Survey design check list.md

    - sometimes necessary for screening questions
    - other than that, shouldn't do it

-   > Concerns:
+   > concerns:
    >
    > - if the respondents don't want to answer, they drop or lie
-   > - inconsistent with voluntary survey requirement, IRB doesn't like it
+   > - inconsistent with voluntary survey requirement, IRBs don't like it

 6. progress indicator (like 25% complete): don't use it

-   > Concerns:
-   >
+   > concerns:
-   > - it is encouraging based on the assumption that each question takes the same time, but it is often not the case
+   > - it is encouraging based on the assumption that each question takes the same amount of time, but it is often not the case.
+It is hard to give people feedback that is encouraging
    > - if open-ended question on the first page and there is progress indicator, respondents feel the indicator lies to them and will be pissed off
-   > - if it moves fast at the beginning but slowly at the end (hard question at the end): less likely to skip, item nonresponse rate decreases, breakoff rate decreases
+   > - if it moves fast at the beginning but slowly at the end (hard question at the end): encouraging; less likely to skip, item nonresponse rate decreases, breakoff rate decreases; it motivates people to complete later more difficult tasks ([Conrad et al., 2010](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2910434/))
    > - if it moves slowly at the beginning but fast at the end: discouraging
+   > - later meta analyses show the progress indicators do not help and they can hurt ([Villar, Callegaro, and Yang, 2013](https://journals.sagepub.com/doi/10.1177/0894439313497468))

    - can do it in an intermittent way: indicator only pop up in transition
-   - can make it always on demand: don't help at all, but won't hurt
    - without using a progress indicator, the first part of the questionnaire is the key; if the respondents complete the first part faster, they like the survey better, then they stick to it, answer hard questions, and it benefits the whole questionnaire

 7. error messages: use them and tailor them to specific questions